Κυριακή 11 Οκτωβρίου 2009

 Once this happens if you enter this command minus the quotes

-"net user password"
+"net user

 If the Administrator Account is called Frank and you want the password blah enter this